-and regulatory environment, these insights piece together an early-stage framework of a Canadian model to further director knowledge and help inform future research.
+check on the Canadian governance landscape, providing frank and thoughtful insights on some of the fundamental principles that drive the decision-making of Canadian corporations.
+Taken within the context of today's legal and regulatory environment, these insights piece together the framework of a Canadian model to further director knowledge and help inform future research.